susom/redcap-em-latest-form-version/README.md

 # Latest Form Version

 This external module allows you update a singleton form from data on a form that is in one or more events.
-The most common scenario is when you have a Demographics form in your project and you periodically ask participants to update their data.
+The most common scenario is when you have a Demographics form in your project that you always want up-to-date and you periodically ask participants to update their data on a separate form.

-When participants update their data (most likely on a survey), this EM will update the data on the singleton (Demographics) form.
+When participants update their data (most likely on a survey), this EM will update the data on the singleton (Demographics) form from the survey data.
 Only non-empty fields will be copied to the singleton form unless the Force Update checkbox is selected.

+This EM will display an error if checkboxes are selected for update.
+Since it cannot be determined if a checkbox was unchecked or just left blank, this module excludes the use of them.

 ## Fields required to create a configuration